 Slap my wrist - I am a terrible novel reader.
-It's partly because (why is this word so dissed?)
-I fail to pick up on where I have left, and also because I hate silence.
+It's partly because (why is this word so dissed?), I fail to pick up on where I have left, and also because I hate silence.
 I love, however, short stories ala Oscar Wilde, Angela Carter.
-So please forgive this short list of goodread Sapphic books that I have read.
-It comprises of a few novels which Cameo Girl suggested to me when I was seeking to find out which team I played for and, when gays were rarely depicted in movies and television.
+So please forgive this short list of Classic Lesbian Fiction that I recommend.
+It comprises of a few lesbian novels which Cameo Girl suggested to me when I was seeking to find out which team I played for and, when gays were rarely depicted in movies and television.

 for The Well of Loneliness and her subsequent nightmare trial.